smerminod/multicolor-nanoparticle-classification/README.md

 | **Y** (Yttrium) | No visible CL | — | — |

 > [!NOTE]
-> "CL Channel Name" serves as a relative configuration alias rather than a fixed physical descriptor.
+> "Channel Name" serves as a relative configuration alias rather than a fixed physical descriptor.
 Mapping Terbium (547 nm) to "Blue" not only distinguishes it from Dysprosium ("Green") but also enforces a generalized, element-agnostic schema.
 This allows the pipeline to readily adapt to future material systems with different spectral profiles without modifying the core codebase.

 ### Representative Results